About the Workshop

-The Neurotoxins training program provides the foundations of botulinum toxin Type-A and cosmetic indications for its use.
-Once you have completed the lecture part of the course, you will have the core knowledge needed to administer all common and not-so-common procedures involving Neurotoxins and other popular facial aesthetics.
+The Botox training program provides the fundamentals of botulinum toxin Type-A and cosmetic indications for its use.
+You’ll leave the lecture hall with the knowledge you need to administer all common and not-so-common procedures involving Botox and to perform other common facial esthetics techniques.

 Throughout the weekend, practitioners will learn about techniques with Botox injections and how to perform other aesthetic procedures such as dermal fillers and facial aesthetic procedures.

-When you attend our New York Complete Neurotoxins Training program, you'll learn:
+Attend our Detroit area Complete Botox® Training program, and you’ll learn:

-- Basic facial anatomy and key Neurotoxins injection sites
+- Basic facial anatomy and key Botox injection sites

 - The differences between the botulinum toxin Type-A products (such as Botox®, Xeomin®, and Jeuveau®).
 For those interested in getting the most from the course training, we have conveniently scheduled the Dermal Filler Training program in the afternoon.
 This course will teach Dermal Filler products (such as Restylane®, Juvederm®, and Radiesse®, Belotero®, and more. )

-- Specific techniques and methods for injecting Neurotoxins procedures
+- Specific techniques and methods for injecting Botox procedures

 - The mechanism of action for each type of medication and formulation

-- How to identify ideal candidates for Neurotoxins treatments and exclude unsuitable candidates (such as those with medical contraindications)
+- How to identify ideal candidates for Botox treatments and exclude unsuitable candidates (such as those with medical contraindications)

 - How to properly and effectively inject botulinum toxin Type-A while reducing procedure risk and patient complications